-In the case that the misconduct occurs on an assessment piece specific to the IB Career-related Programme after the candidate has signed the cover sheet, the coordinator will report to the IB information desk for investigation.
+In trase that the misconduct occurs on an assessment piece specific to the IB Car at the regret of the candidate has signed the cover sheet, the coordinator with the cover sheet of the

 At this point the IBO will initiate an investigation following the steps stated in Section 7: The procedure for an investigation (IBO Diploma Programme Academic Honesty).
 IBO's final award committee will review each case regarding suspected malpractice and then decide to either uphold or dismiss the allegation.